sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * write (upload) files
 * delete files or directories
 * :ref:`stage` files (copy them from tape to disk for faster reading)

+..
+[1] It is technically possible to access grid storage over webdav with username/password authentication.

 .. _storage-types: